 You can’t have a celebration without food.
 Earth Day is no exception.
 In the past, we shared our favourite banana bread recipe…bananas should never go in the garbage bin…recycling at it’s most delicious.
-This year I wanted to surprise my girls with a fun planet Earth sugar cookies for Earth Day from scratch to help celebrate Earth Day.
+This year I wanted to surprise my girls with a fun planet Earth sugar cookies for Earth Day to help celebrate Earth Day.
 This is another one of our favourite Earth Day activities for kids.

 Earth Day Cookies Recipe

 1/2 cup unsalted butter

 1 large egg